-Creating a great patient experience might seem challenging at times for dentists.
+Creating a great dental patient experience might seem challenging even during the best of times.

 During COVID-19, it probably seems downright impossible.

 But really, it’s not.
 To deliver a positive experience for your patients, even during a pandemic, you just need to focus your attention on six “C’s.”

 Making your office and treatment procedures safe for your patients is no doubt priority number one.
 Make sure you’re up to par with OSHA, CDC, and ADA guidelines.
 Then think about how you can be even better.
 (Some dentists are going so far as to install negative pressure rooms in their offices.)
 As a rule of thumb, take the same precautions with patients as you would take with your own family members.
 Once you have your new infection control policy finalized, be sure to include it on your website in a prominent location.

 COVID-19 may have been tough on you, but remember that it’s also been difficult for everyone.
 Even if your schedule is busy, don’t underestimate the importance of having personal conversations with your patients.
 Take the time to ask how they’re coping, how their family is doing, and how they’re feeling so they know you have a genuine interest in their well-being.

 It’s likely those questions you ask will reveal financial hardships that your patients are dealing with as a result of the shutdown.
 Many people lost income and dental insurance, making dental care less affordable.
 Offering flexible payment options, financing, and dental membership plans can ease their burden.
 It can also be a kind gesture to waive any penalizing fees for late payments or missed appointments while they are trying to pull their lives back together.